relessawy/bpa-workshop-guide/run-process-v2.md

 ![PrepareOfferTaskComplete]({% image_path m2p6i14_PrepareOfferTaskComplete.png %})

-- Navigate to Menu-> Manage ->Process Instance
+- Navigate to Menu-> Manage ->Process Instances
 - In the **Filters** to left select the **Completed** status to be part of the **Active filters**
 - The **Order Asset** will now appear, click on it's process instance
 - In the Process Instance screen, click on the **Diagram** tab